Introduction

 After costs, time plays a crucial role in international payments.
 Receiving international payments can often be a slow process.
 Here's why:

-• Time differences: While you understand the time zone difference, business hours between two countries can cause significant delays, especially between countries with longer time gaps.
-For instance, if your customer is on the Pacific time, then as a business operating in India hours, your funds will be initiated after a gap of 12 hours.
+- Time differences: While you understand the time zone difference, business hours between two countries can cause significant delays, especially between countries with longer time gaps.
+For instance, if your customer is on Pacific time, then as a business operating in India hours, your fund transfer will be initiated after a gap of 12 hours.
 The Indian Standard Time (IST) is 12 hours and 30 minutes ahead of Pacific Standard Time (PST).

 Pro tip: The good news is that you can cut back time on receiving payments by asking for local payment methods from your payment provider.
-Offering payment options like Fedwire in the US, SEPA Instant in Europe, and FPS in the UK, you can expect the initiation of receiving funds within a few hours.
+Offering payment options like Fedwire in the US, SEPA Instant in Europe, and FPS in the UK, fund transfers can be initiated within a few hours.

 Keeping a tab on transparency, compliance, and security when receiving international payments